 Ability to pivot will be the new normal

 When taking programs off hold, consider focusing the reboot wave of planning and analysis activities on enabling responsiveness to change as the “new normal”.
-And rather than re-scoping and re-scheduling entire programs of work, significantly reduce up front planning lead time by implementing contemporary agile governance practices, replacing both the time hungry change control processes, and the time and budget about to be consumed by re-work.
+Rather than re-scoping and re-scheduling entire programs of work, significantly reduce up front planning lead time by implementing contemporary agile governance practices.
+Replace both the time hungry change control processes, and the time and budget about to be consumed by re-work with agile governance.
 Agile governance practices allow decentralised decision making and faster response time and delivery to market.

 The need for executive agility to be able to rapidly respond and pivot to changing priorities will be a key factor in determining which organisations are able to adapt to the new normal where change and uncertainty is a a constant.
-Programs that will be able to respond to change have q lower risk, greater stability and predictability in delivery and productivity.
-Pivot in priorities and keep high performing teams together rather than the old project view of spinining up teams when a new project emerges, give it to a cross function agile team that has proven track record for working together and performing.
+Programs that will be able to respond to change have a lower risk, greater stability and predictability in delivery and productivity.
+Pivot in priorities and keep high performing teams together rather than the old project view of spinining up teams when a new project emerges.
+Give new work to an existing to a cross functional agile team that has proven track record for working together and performing.

 Communicating in uncertain times.